Basil Hume

 George Basil Hume (born George Haliburton Hume; 2 March 1923 – 17 June 1999) was an English Catholic prelate who served as Archbishop of Westminster from 1976 until his death in 1999.
 A member of the Benedictines, he was made a cardinal in 1977.

 Hume served as abbot of Ampleforth Abbey for 13 years until his appointment as an archbishop.
 From 1979, Hume served as president of the Catholic Bishops' Conference of England and Wales.
 He held these appointments until his death from cancer in 1999.
 His final resting place is at Westminster Cathedral in the Chapel of St Gregory and St Augustine.

 During his lifetime, Hume received wide respect from the general public beyond the Catholic community.
 Following his death, a statue of him in his monastic habit and wearing his abbatial cross was erected in his home town of Newcastle upon Tyne outside St Mary's Cathedral (opposite Newcastle station); it was unveiled by Queen Elizabeth II.

+Hume is believed to have covered up child abuse during his time at Ampleforth College.
+The school has been subject to reports of an extreme and widespread culture of sexual abuse of children as young as 11.
+Hume died before he could be called for evidence to the related public inquiry.